sahinakkaya/sahinakkaya.dev/_posts/2022-01-04-build-and-deploy-automatically.md

 We are done with the Actions part.
 You can see the final code [here](https://github.com/Asocia/sahinakkayadotdev/blob/main/.github/workflows/jekyll.yml).
 When you are also done with the code, just push it to trigger the action.

 ### Setting up the Webhook and related endpoint
-Now that we set up our Action to build the site, we need to let our server know about the changes so that we it pull the changes.
+Now that we set up our Action to build the site, we need to let our server know about the changes so that it can pull the changes.

 #### Creating a Webhook from GitHub